JasonTryharder/LaneFindingProject/CarND-LaneLines-P1/ReadMe_PipeLine.md

  6. Extend the line to the polygon region boundary
  ![alt text][image6]

+ 7. Perform a sanity check to every frame using its previous thress (or n ) frames hough line moving average, assuming the road lines is changing gradually

 ### 2. Potential shortcomings
 1. the final line is found by search the point at each side ( "Left", "Right"), prone to noise.